CheruiyotObadiah/alx-system_engineering-devops/README.md

-prints the absolute path name of the current working directory
+a script that switches the current user